Scholarship essay - Free Essay Writing Tips at BestEssayTips.com

 The Body

 The body of an outstanding scholarship or award essay has the same features as outstanding essays in general.
-Remember that each body paragraph should be a discrete unit with a clear point, taking the next reasonable step as you proceed through a consistent line of argument.
+Remember that each body paragraph should be a discrete unit with a clear point, taking the next reasonable step as you proceed through a consistent line of arguments.

 Dealing thoughtfully and intelligently with counter-claims and counter-evidence is often essential to award-winning essays.
 Readers want to know that you have considered your position carefully.
-This includes demonstrating that although you have considered other positions, you remain persuaded that your position is the strongest.
-The following advice also is essential for essays in which you do not take a position but present a variety of possible claims in order to demonstrate your knowledge or interest in a particular issue.
+This includes demonstrating that although you have considered other positions, you remain persuaded that your position is strongest.
+The following advice is also essential for essays in which you do not take a position but present a variety of possible claims in order to demonstrate your knowledge or interest in a particular issue.

 When you treat any claim that is not your own, especially a counter-claim, present it fairly and, as much as possible, on its own terms.